 (978) 486-9524 x106

 Lisa provides strategic leadership for the operations and evaluation of all aspects of the organization, including education, performance and outreach programming, marketing, financial management, development, human resources, policy creation, and strategic growth.
-She began her tenure with Indian Hill Music in 2008 as Director of Finance and was named Chief Operating Officer in 2014.
+She began her tenure with Indian Hill Music in 2008 as Director of Finance.
+She was named Chief Operating Officer in 2014 and CEO in 2019.
 Lisa was previously Vice President of Finance and Administration and Chief Accounting Officer of NetScout Systems in Westford for 10 years, where she helped manage that organization through a significant growth phase.
 She received an M.B.A. from Bentley University and a B.S. in Business Administration from Merrimack College, and is a long-time resident of Groton.

 (978) 486-9524 x108